How to write a will in the UK

 This guide walks you through every step: what to include, how to make it legally valid, whether you need a solicitor, and what it costs.
-Everything here applies to England and Wales — the rules in Scotland and Northern Ireland differ.
+Most of the detail below applies to England and Wales, but the rules differ in Scotland and Northern Ireland, so this guide covers all three.
+The differences mainly affect how a will is signed and witnessed and the minimum age for making one, which we set out in full further down.

 What a will can (and can’t) do